 Seville is the capital of southern Spain’s Andalusia region, and also the fourth largest city in Spain.

 According to legend, the city was founded by the Greek hero Heracles.
-The city is an essential industrial and commercial centre and a tourist centre.
+The city is an essential commercial centre and a tourist centre.
 Seville’s old town is the largest in Spain and next to Venice and the old town of Genoa one of the largest old towns in Europe.

 It is famous for flamenco dancing, particularly in its Triana neighbourhood.
 Major landmarks include the ornate Alcázar castle complex, built during the Moorish Almohad dynasty, and the 18th-century Plaza de Toros de la Maestranza bullring.
 The Gothic Seville Cathedral is the site of Christopher Columbus’s tomb and a minaret turned bell tower, the Giralda.

 |Electricity||230 V AC|